Dr. Towfigh-Small incisional umbilical hernia – Reasonable to try no-mesh first?

 Thanks!

-• This topic was modified 3 months, 2 weeks ago by Hosam.
+• This discussion was modified 11 months ago by Hosam.

 Thanks, Dr. Towfigh.
 That’s really reassuring!
 There is pain with pressure or with some exercises (e.g. push-ups).
 Nothing severe, but it’s noticeable.
 It does make sense to leave it along for the time being and allow more time for recovery from the previous surgery.